 Gävle goat attacks

 The Yule goat has been burned down numerous times, and it already started in the first year, when it was burned to the ground on the 31st of December.
 A few years later, they tried to protect the goat with some chicken-wire netting on the inside, but it was still burned.

-The 1970s was probably not the goats most favorite decade, not only was it burned, but it was also sabotaged, smashed to pieces, and even stolen.
+The 1970s was probably not the goat’s favorite decade, not only was it burned, but it was also sabotaged, smashed to pieces, and even stolen.
 Some crazy Swede even drove his Volvo into the straw goat so it collapsed.

 In 1985 the goat was featured in the Guinness Book of Records for the first time.
-This was also the year when a 2 metres (6.6ft) high metal fence, was built around it, which also guarded by security guards.
+This was also the year when 2 meters (6.6ft) high metal fence, was built around it, which was also guarded by security guards.
 Nevertheless, the straw goat burned to the ground in January.

 In 1986 and onwards, two goats were built each year, one of them is made by the Southern Merchants, and the other one is made by the School of Vasa.